Why the Alt-Right’s Most Famous Woman Disappeared

 From the June 2017 issue: How Richard Spencer became an icon for white supremacists

 Southern was born in Surrey, British Columbia, one of Canada’s most racially and ethnically diverse cities.
 In her private Christian elementary school, many of the students were ethnically Chinese, she told me, though back then she didn’t pay much attention to race.
-Her father, though, began to feel like an outsider in his community, she said.
+Her father, however, began to feel like an outsider in his community, she said.
 While Southern called her dad “the least racist person I know,” she said he felt frustrated walking into coffee shops to find that his Asian neighbors wouldn’t address him in English.
 So when Lauren was in middle school, her father moved the family, which included her mother and her older sister, to Langley, one of greater Vancouver’s whitest towns.

 She had a comfortable, middle-class upbringing.
 One of her Bible-study friends, Kenzo Nishidate, who is half Japanese, described her as both nerdy and popular.
 She’d go to weekend house parties with the cool girls from volleyball, then show up at school on Monday in a Marvel graphic T-shirt, excited about the latest League of Legends update.
 Southern never cared much about her education.
 She spent much of her free time reading the fantasy novels of J. R. R. Tolkien and Robert Jordan.
 “My grades were garbage,” she said.
 “I was always more interested in whatever book that I had picked up from the library than the one I was assigned in class.”
 She says she was diagnosed with ADHD, but her parents didn’t want her to go on medication.
 She planned to join the military after high school.